 The Centers were first announced in October 2015 as a core element of the Institute’s Plan for Action on Climate Change.

-One-on-one call with each new member and the Faculty Directors of the Center to review the member’s strategic objectives and research interests.
+Onboarding call: One-on-one call with each new member and the faculty directors of the relevant Center(s) to review the member’s strategic objectives and research interests.

-All Low-Carbon Energy Center members will be invited to participate in these invitation-only MITEI events.
+MITEI Annual Research Conference and Spring Symposium: All Low-Carbon Energy Center members will be invited to participate in these invitation-only MITEI events.